 All of this is pathetically and hopelessly wrong.
 All the key figures in the inception and development of the Internet and the World Wide Web, as well as the key infrastructure providers across the world that form the Internet backbone, all of them unequivocally agree that the name of the Internet is indeed a proper name and has always been such since the switch from ARPANET to INTERNET, which were entirely capitalized to conform to standard US military naming conventions, which also influenced computer naming conventions in the private sector, such as UNIVAC and UNIX.
 As the Internet moved away from DARPA and toward civilian administration, all-caps were deprecated in favor of standard grammatical syntax, i.e. INTERNET >> Internet, UNIX >> Unix.

-To clarify even further, Vint Cerf, the man who was the principal architect of the Internet as it exists today, who with Robert Kahn developed the core protocols, and who thanklessly and tirelessly served as the de facto evangelist for sustaining Internet research and innovation.
+To clarify even further, Vint Cerf, the man who was the principal architect of the Internet as it exists today, who with Robert Kahn developed the core protocols, and who thanklessly and tirelessly served as the de facto evangelist for sustaining Internet research and innovation, are emphatically opposed to the lowercasing of Internet due to the fact that it is a proper name and always will remain as such.
 Without these two men, the Internet would never have come into existence.
-Likewise, without Tim Berners Lee and his zealous commitment to open standards and free society over proprietary patents and billionaire greed mongering, the Web would never have come into existence.
+Tim Berners Lee likewise agrees, and without his zealous commitment to open standards and free society over proprietary patents and billionaire greed mongering, the Web would never have come into existence.
 These are the innovators whose technologies and inventions of yesteryear have come to define our world today and the forward progress of human evolution toward the future and beyond.

 The more people allow and accept mass media and multinational corporations to dismantle and destroy the way we use and understand language, the more stupid, ignorant, and intolerant society at large will devolve into barbarism and culturelessness.